TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 ### DynamoDB: Resilience & lessons from the Oct 2025 service disruption

+Remember the big outage when AWS US East went down and broke the internet?
+It was caused by DynamoDB going down.
+Why did DynamoDB go down?
+It was DNS.
+Or more precisely, it was a bug in the DynamoDB control plane that misconfigured DNS so that dynamodb.us-east-1.api.aws resolved to zero IP addresses.

+This is the story of how it happened, in exhaustive detail.

 * [YouTube](https://youtu.be/YZUNNzLDWb8)
 * Security, Durability, Availability, Predictable Low Latency
 * Oct 20th failed to meet standard on Availability